momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 - Corners - Allow you to edit the XY position of an individual vertex
 - Edges - Allow you to create additional vertices
 - Sides - Allow you to move a side along it's axis
+    - The zone must be a rectangle to use this option.
 {{<video src="/videos/map_zoning/editing_zones.mp4">}}

 # Global Regions